The number of hours of subsidised child care that families have access to per fortnight is determined by a three-step activity test.

 Recognised activities can be combined to determine the maximum number of hours of subsidy.
-Time taken to travel between the child care service and the parents/carers place of work, training, study, or other approved activity will also be included.
+Time taken to travel between the child care service and the parents/carers place of work, training, study, or other recognised activity can also be included.

 Activity hours do not need to coincide with child care hours.
-For example, an individual undertaking work on the weekends will be eligible for child care subsidy during the week.
+For example, an individual undertaking work on the weekends is entitled to Child Care Subsidy during the week.

-Low income families on $65,710 or less a year who do not meet the activity test will be able to access 24 hours of subsided care per child per fortnight without having to meet the activity test, as part of the Child Care Safety Net.
+Low income families with a combined annual income of $66,958 or less who do not meet and are not exempt from the activity test are entitled to 24 hours of subsided care per fortnight under the Child Care Safety Net.

 The other two factors that will determine a family's level of child care subsidy are: